nasa-jpl/osr-rover-code/setup/rpi.md

 touch physical_properties_mod.yaml roboclaw_params_mod.yaml
 ```

-To change any values from the default, modify these files instead so they don't get tracked by git.
+To change any values from the default, modify these files (the _mod.yaml ones) instead so your changes don't get committed to git.
 The files follow the same structure as the default.
 Just include the values that you need to change as the default
 values for other parameters may change over time.

-You might also want to modify the file `ROS/osr_bringup/osr.launch` to change the velocities the gamepad controller will
+You might also want to modify the file `osr-rover-code/ROS/osr_bringup/launch/osr.launch` to change the velocities the gamepad controller will
 send to the rover.
 These values in the node joy2twist are of interest:
 ```
 <param name="scale_linear" value="0.18"/>